migomipo/migo-hqm-server/README.md

 /righty                | Makes player right-handed.
 If done during play, it will only be applied after play has stopped.
 /rules                 | Shows current offside/icing rule settings.
 /admin *PASSWORD*      | Logs in as administrator, if the password is correct.
-/swap                  | Swaps the roles for the current player in dual control mode.

 ### Administrators only